How to Install OpenJDK 11 on Ubuntu 22.04 or 20.04

 java --version

-This command will display the current default Java version, which should now be OpenJDK 11.
-If you need to switch back to any other installed Java versions, you can use the same process and select the appropriate number from the list.
+This command will display the default Java version, which should now be OpenJDK 11.
+If you need to switch back to any other installed Java version, you can use the same process and select the appropriate number from the list.

 Conclusion